dvmorris/reacterminator/README.md

 ## Usage

 ### How to use reacterminator?
-reacterminator converts htmls into react components.
+reacterminator converts htmls into react components in es6 syntax.

 You need to annoate the html tags with several simple [data attributes](#data-attributes) that reacterminator recognize.